-Apart from these tasks they also come handy in coastal patrolling, participating in minor wars and partaking in show-the-flag missions.
-Featuring a single gun deck, the sloop-of-war was a Royal Navy warship that dated back to the 18th and 19th century.
+Apart from these tasks they also come in handy in coastal patrolling, participating in minor wars, and partaking in show-the-flag missions.
+Featuring a single gun deck, the sloop-of-war was a Royal Navy warship that dated back to the 18th and 19th centuries.
 Vessels that are ranked below the Corvette are the fast attack crafts and coastal patrol crafts.

 Technical Specifications of Corvettes

 A Corvette ship bears some similarities with the frigates, especially in the square rigging portion.
 During the 17th and 18th centuries, the Corvettes were at the apex of their popularity.
 Back in those days, they were known as war sloops.
 The sloop vessels were considerably smaller than their later installments.

 Merchant ships carrying extremely valuable cargo were prone to naval attacks by pirates.
 This could lead to some serious financial damage if not taken care of.
 Thus, the corvette warships were employed to escort these huge vehicles.